utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/initial.md

 - In Step 1 and Step 2, you will register the “verification method” you will use for your UTokyo Account.
 There are several verification methods as shown below, so please register two or more methods so that you have an alternative in case one of the verification methods becomes unavailable (the type of the alternative verification method can be the same as the primary method).
     - **“Microsoft Authenticator” App**: “Microsoft Authenticator” is an MFA authentication application provided by Microsoft.
 Using this app is convenient since UTokyo Account’s MFA adopts Microsoft’s system.
 If you have more than one phone, you can register the same authenticator apps on these phones, making them two or more verification methods.
-    - **Other Authenticator Apps**If you already use other authenticator apps, such as “Google Authenticator”, you may also use them for your UTokyo Account authentication.
+    - **Other Authenticator Apps**: If you already use other authenticator apps, such as “Google Authenticator”, you may also use them for your UTokyo Account authentication.
 If you have more than one phone, you can register the same authenticator apps on these phones, making them two or more verification methods.
     - **Phone Number**: You can add your phone number and receive an SMS message or a call (voice guidance) to verify your identity.
     - **Hardware Token** (for faculty members): If you are a faculty member and none of the verification methods above are available, we offer a device called “Hardware Token” for verification.
-The initialization process is different from other methods, so please follow [the guidance in UTokyo Portal (faculty members only)](fido-security_key) to get started.
+The initialization process is different from other methods, so please follow [the guidance in UTokyo Portal (faculty members only)](https://univtokyo.sharepoint.com/sites/utokyoportal/wiki/d/UTokyo_Account_Token.aspx) to get started.
 -  In Step 3, you test the verification method you have registered and see if you can actually sign in to your UTokyo Account.
 -  In Step 4, the last Step, you submit an application to enable the MFA.

-**Complete all the tasks from Step1 to Step 4.** After you complete the whole procedure, **you will be asked to verify your identity with the registered SMS, apps, etc., whenever you sign in to your UTokyo Account.**Be well aware that your UTokyo Account will be inaccessible if you lose access to every verification method (smartphone apps, phone number, etc.).
+**Complete all the tasks from Step1 to Step 4.** After you complete the whole procedure, **you will be asked to verify your identity with the registered SMS, apps, etc., whenever you sign in to your UTokyo Account. **Be well aware that your UTokyo Account will be inaccessible if you lose access to every verification method (smartphone apps, phone number, etc.).

-### 初期設定手順の動画

-このページで説明している初期設定手順を動画でも説明しています．

-<iframe width="560" height="315" src="https://www.youtube.com/embed/km-v8v_LvwM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Step 1: Set Up the First Verification Method
 {:#first.mfa-initial-step-heading}